 INTERVOLGA is always delighted to work on unique and complicated tasks.
 This article is about such a task.

-Our regular client, CEDIS (a large state-owned energy company from Montenegro) contacted us for refinement of their Bitrix24 on-premise solution.
+Our client, CEDIS (a large state-owned energy company from Montenegro) contacted us for refinement of their Bitrix24 boxed solution.

 CEDIS processes a large flow of subscriber applications for various purposes - connection, document filing etc. It was difficult for them to work with tasks in the CRM as tasks provide no sequential stage tracking.
 As a result, the tool they opted for is “Deals”.